 The dark grey, crew-neck Shetland wool jumper is also over-sized, as was popular in the era.
 The ecru shirt, possibly oxford cloth, is well hidden, with only part of the collar and button cuffs peaking through the collar and cuffs of the jumper.
 The shirt’s soft point collar has traditional 1/4″ stitching.
 The rounded cuffs fasten with one button but have two buttons to adjust the tightness of the cuff.
 This is a ready-to-wear method of making cuffs that can fool the wearer into thinking the sleeve length is adjustable.
 When using the inner cuff button the sleeve can be appear to be shorter by preventing the cuff from sliding over the hand.
 Using the outer cuff button allows the sleeve to hang lower.

 The trousers are charcoal grey woollen flannel.
-They have a full upper thigh that tapers to a narrow plain hem.
+They have reverse pleats with full upper thighs that tapers to a narrow plain hems.
 Bond wears black leather gloves and shoes with the outfit.
 Bond’s shoes are black leather apron-toe, derby lace-up shoes in the city scenes and black snow boots with lug soles in the snow.

 Dressed to Kill: James Bond The Suited Hero mentions that the coat is dark green, but a Christie’s lot description says the coat is black.
 The full description reads: